trinjo1229/Excel_Project_for_Data_Analytics/Project_2-Analysis/README.md

 ### **Analysis**
 <img width="1156" height="560" alt="Project2_SkillstoPay" src="https://github.com/user-attachments/assets/022689c8-848d-4593-902a-485d54201d5f" />

-- Shows that Python and SQL are both highly requested skills in the data industry, and the average salary that can be earned from having these skills is relatively high.
-While, although having skills in Spark or AWS is not as requested, having then lends to earning a higher salary on average.
+- This chart shows that Python and SQL are both highly requested skills in the data industry, and the average salary that can be earned from having these skills is relatively high.
+While although having skills in Spark or AWS is not as requested, having then lends to earning a higher salary on average.

 - This information informs those in the industry and or wanting to go into the industry what their earning potential is based on the skills they currently have or will learn.
 This gives them the power to negotiate their salary accordingly.

 ### **Method**
 #### Over Arching Skill(s): Pivot Chart
-- Plotted data into a combonation pivot chart to display salary and skills likelihood (%) simultaneously.
+- I plotted data into a combonation pivot chart to display salary and skills likelihood (%) simultaneously.
 I customized the chart by revoming the lines, only leaving the line markers.

 # 🟪 Conclusion
 I created this project through the Excel course I took so I can gain further insight about the data related jobs available.
-This included finding out the most requested skills amongst positions, knowing what and how many skills should I learn, and what is the average salary I can expect for learning these skills.
+This included finding out the most requested skills amongst positions, knowing what and how many skills I should learn, and what is the average salary I can expect for learning these skills.
 I used feaures like Powery Query, PivotTables, DAX, and multiple charts types to discover these insights.